GoateSo/BgendaBot/README.md

 made in typescript primarily with slack bolt, and a bit of fp-ts for result handling.

+## From the Ground up

+1. install node-js
+    - you can do so from [here](https://nodejs.org/en) via the node website
+    - you can do so via a tool like [nvm](https://github.com/coreybutler/nvm-windows)(windows version here)
+2. install [typescript](https://www.npmjs.com/package/typescript) following the steps there (stable build is good)
+3. for a local instance of the bot: also install [redis](https://redis.io/download/) and a tool like [ngrok](https://ngrok.com/) (redis will have to be run in WSL on Windows, so make sure that is installed and enabled)
+4. start an ngrok instance with `ngrok http 3000`, and also [start redis](https://redis.io/docs/getting-started/installation/)

 ## Installation

 run `npm install` to install dependencies. make sure you have typescript installed.